hazelfazel/tuersteher/README.md

 Türsteher and its components is licensed and provided “as is”.
 You bear the risk of use.
 We do not express any warranties, representations or conditions.
 You may not claim any direct or other damages, including consequential damages, lost profits, special, indirect or incidental damages.
 Consider yourself warned and informed.

+<h2>Target Audience</h2>

+IT- and Security Professionals.
+You should know about the Windows OS, its architecture, current malware attack strategies and how to defeat them.

 <h2>How to Setup Türsteher</h2>

 Before you can install and run the driver, you shall setup a configuration file for Türsteher.
 The configuration of Türsteher is located in C:\Windows\Tursteher.ini.
 The file shall be in Unicode format.
 The specified rules are *not* case-sensitive.
 In addition, Türsteher also support wildcards.
 You can use these to generalise rules.
 For example, you can use *.scr to define that all files with extension .scr should be blocked.
 Türsteher recognises the star * for any number of characters and the question mark ? for exactly one character.
 After each change of tuersteher.ini, the driver must be restarted.
 The first rule fitting the best, is the rule that is taken.
 You shall always put the most important rule on a higher position in the tuersteher.ini.